kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ---
-title: Things learned from developing Ruby and Rails in the 3+ last years
+title: Things I learned developing Ruby and Rails apps over the past 3+ years
 date: 2017-01-30 00:00:00 UTC
 author: filippos
 disable_comments: false
 ---

-In a random list:
+In random order:

 ### Use `rescue_from` in top level controller
-`rescue_from` in the root controller is very helpful to catch any exception happening below.
+Using `rescue_from` in the root controller is very helpful for catching any exception happening below.
-Given that in web apps, most code runs on a request/response cycle this becomes even more helpful Let's say that you build a simple API.
-Using `rescue_from` you can explicitly specify what the app should do when a record is not found (AR throws `ActiveRecord::RecordNotFound`)
+Given that in web apps, most code runs in a request/response cycle this becomes even more helpful Let's say that you build a simple API.
+By using `rescue_from` you can explicitly specify what the app should do when a record is not found (AR throws `ActiveRecord::RecordNotFound`)

 ```ruby